rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/docker-publisher-subscriber.md

 	   The name of an executable must consist of alphabets [A-Z, a-z], digits [0-9] and an underscore _ character, and must not begin with a digit.
 	7. For **Executable Type**, select **Git**.
-	8. In the **Git repository** box, enter the url address https://github.com/rapyuta/io_tutorials
+	8. In the **Git repository** box, enter the url address: https://github.com/rapyuta/io_tutorials
 	9. In the **Command to run in the docker container** box, enter the command:
 		```bash
 		roslaunch listener listener.launch